On the hard ground she lay,

 She landed softly in a bed of violet,

 With the words of her Lord still fresh in her mind,

 A reason to live did she again find.

 “And We send down of the Quran that which is healing and mercy for the believers” An-Isra’ 17:82

 This poem is very personal to me and has a theme that hopefully many others can relate to as well.
 How often do we hear beautiful recollections of converts and even born Muslims stating that what brought them back to Islam, first and foremost, was picking up the Qur’an?
 They find that its words ring true, and are drawn deeper and deeper into realization and reflection with each verse.
 The heart – which was dead and locked up before – is now filled with life and a desire for guidance.
 The words of Allah are both a gentle reminder and a call to action to the one who has forgotten their real purpose in life due to being blinded by temporal glitter.
 The more one immerses him/herself in these words, the higher he or she will rise in both spiritual and worldly understanding.
 Its recitation is like a soft breeze bringing hope to a tired soul that is worn out, worn out from trying to keep up falsehoods disguised as truths.

-SubhanAllah, my own journey from being Muslim in name only to really starting to know the meaning of Islam started with picking up the Qur’an two years ago in Ramadan.
-Thus, I am a firm believer that it is the first and the best remedy for the diseased heart.
+SubhanAllah, my own journey from being Muslim in name only to really starting to know the meaning of Islam started with, among other things, picking up the Qur’an two years ago in Ramadan.
+Thus, I am a firm believer that it is one of the best remedies for the diseased heart.